-Camrose Primary School expects all staff to ensure that their standards of conduct are, at all times, compliant with Harrow's Code of Conduct for Employees in Schools.
+The School expects all staff to ensure that their standards of conduct are, at all times, compliant with the St Helens Council Code of Conduct for Employees in Schools.

-Generic Responsibilities of all Camrose Primary School Staff
+Generic Responsibilities of all Rainhill Staff

-- (a) To work consistently to realise our vision statement. - (b) To follow all school policies - (c) To work in a co-operative and polite manner with all stakeholders. - (d) To work with pupils in a courteous, positive, caring and responsible manner at all times. - (e) To follow the child protection procedures.
-To ensure the children's safety and wellbeing is never compromised. - (f) To be polite, cooperative and positive when communicating to other staff. - (g) To take an active and positive role in the school's commitment to the development of staff, and their annual review procedures. - (h) To work with visitors to the School in such a way that it enhances the reputation of the school. - (i) To seek to improve the quality of the School's service. - (j) To present oneself in a professional way that is consistent with the values and expectations of the School as a Rights Respecting School.
+- (a) To work consistently to uphold School's mission statement. - (b) To follow all school policies - (c) To work in a co-operative and polite manner with all stakeholders. - (d) To work with Students in a courteous, positive, caring and responsible manner at all times. - (e) To follow the child protection procedures.
+To ensure that children's safety and wellbeing is never compromised. - (f) To be polite, cooperative and positive when communicating to other staff. - (g) To take an active and positive role in the school's commitment to the development of staff, and their annual review procedures. - (h) To work with visitors to the School in such a way that it enhances the reputation of the school. - (i) To seek to improve the quality of the School's service. - (j) To present oneself in a professional way that is consistent with the values and expectations to the school.